Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 1. Follow the steps on [`Adding GoQuorum nodes`](./add_node_examples.md#raft) to add back the peer with the new network configuration to the Raft network

+1. The nodes should be able to connect with the peers and the `raft.cluster` command should show the updated information and IP/Port configuration.

 ### Peers need a new networking configuration

 On this scenario, the Node won't be able to communicate after the migration with the peers using the same IP/Port as before and requires updating the IP/Ports of the peers on the Node side.